FranciscoTrigo/trigomijesBlog/content/posts/migrateToAWSCloudChallenge/index.md

 ---
 draft: true
-title: "Cloud resume Challenge: Deploying with Amplify and S3"
+title: "Cloud resume Challenge: Deploying this blog with Amplify and S3"
 subtitle: "Also migrating from Netlify"
 date: 2021-01-15
 description: >-